Megwana/backend-hf/README.md

 https://code-institute-students.github.io/advfe-unified-workspace/deployment/00-deployment

-20. Add, commit and Push your changes to GitHub
+20. Add, commit and Push your changes to GitHub.

+21. Run database migrations on Heroku: heroku run python manage.py migrate.

+22. Collect static files for production on Heroku: heroku run python manage.py collectstatic.

-21. Go to the deploy tab in Heroku and Click 'Deploy Branch'.
+23. Go to the deploy tab in Heroku and Click 'Deploy Branch'.

-22. Wait for your build to complete (If you want, you can also click “view build log” to watch the process in a larger window)
+24. Wait for your build to complete (If you want, you can also click “view build log” to watch the process in a larger window)

-23. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top right of the page.
+25. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top right of the page.

-24. Well done, you have successfully deployed your project to Heroku!
+26. Well done, you have successfully deployed your project to Heroku!

 ## Credit and Acknowledgments